 You’re frustrated because you keep waiting for the blooming of flowers of which you have yet to sow the seeds.Steve Maraboli

 We can be taught!

-There are fewer “ummms” and “I don’t know what to say” sentences being uttered and more thoughtfulness (even if there is an uncomfortably long pause) in their prayers.
-The pauses, however, are what indicate to me that they want what they say to be meaningful and truly thought out.
+There are fewer “umms” and “I don’t know what to say” sentences being uttered and more thoughtfulness (even if there is an uncomfortably long pause) in their prayers.
+The pauses, however, are what indicates to me that they want what they say to be meaningful and truly thought out.

 We as a family are learning how to place less of an emphasis on our material items and more on the things that matter most.
 It is not an easy road to travel, but it is so worth it.

 Praise the Lord, my soul, and forget not all his benefitsPsalm 103:2

 Have you taken time to be thankful today?
 If not, do it now.
 You won’t regret it.